biometricITC/cPP-biometrics/input/Bio cPP.md

 -   Comparing captured features with data contained in one or more templates (Comparison Subsystem)

--   Detecting the presentation attacks using automated PAI (Presentation Attack Detection Subsystem)
+-   Detecting the presentation attacks using artificial PAI (Presentation Attack Detection Subsystem)

 -   Deciding how well features and any template match, and indicating